bazelbuild/starlark/spec.md

   contains without processing them and provides efficient random access to its elements, which are identified by integer indices.
   Examples: `list`, `tuple`, `string`, `bytes`, but not `dict` or `set`.
-* `SetIndexable`: a _settable indexed type_ additionally allows us to modify the element at a given integer index.
-Example: `list`.
 * `Mapping`: a mapping is an association of keys to values.
 Values are identified and indexed by keys, that are not necessarily an integer.
 Example: `dict`.